ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 * This proposal is fully backward compatible.

-* This proposal is forward compatible with more glorious updates to the type/constraint system we might imagine in the future, as detailed at TODO.
+* This proposal is forward compatible with more glorious updates to the type/constraint system we might imagine in the future, as we've [detailed elsewhere](https://gitlab.haskell.org/ghc/ghc/-/issues/21623).

 Costs and Drawbacks
 -------------------